daorti/PowerBIWorkshop/Module 0 - Exploring the portal/README.md

 Here we have several options:
 * My organization: In this section we will find all of the Power BI content shared only by menbers of my organization.
 * Services: several content packs are offered here.
 Dataset, report and dashboard form a content pack.
-These packs are prearranged, so for instance you can download the GitHub Service, enter you account and you'll have a full dashboard with graphs and statistics about the use of your GuitHub, like commits, activity, contributions, etc...
+These packs are prearranged, so for instance it's possible to download the GitHub Service, enter you account and you'll have a full dashboard with graphs and statistics about the use of your GuitHub, like commits, activity, contributions, etc...
 There is no need on creating a new report or dashboard, the service provides all of it for you.
 * Files: you can upload Excel, CSV or Power BI Desktop files. **Choose this option**.
 * Databases: you can connect to your Azure SQL Database, Azure SQL Data Warehouse, SQL Server Analysis Services or Spark on Azure HDInsight.